Björn B. Brandenburg

 Due to my work with OS kernels, I’m also interested in the construction, testing, validation, and performance evaluation of operating systems and other complex systems software.

-In the past, I’ve also worked with Pramod Bhatotia (graduated 2015), Pedro Fonseca (graduated 2015), and Alessandro Biondi (visiting student from SSSUP).
+In the past, I’ve also worked with Pramod Bhatotia (graduated 2015, now a Senior Lecturer of Computer Science at the University of Edinburgh), Pedro Fonseca (graduated 2015, now a postdoc at University of Washington), and Alessandro Biondi (visiting student from SSSUP).

 Future students: I’m generally interested in working with both “hackers” and “provers” (i.e., strong systems students and strong theory-inclined students, or interns in either area).

 Open positions: I’m particularly interested in growing the Prosa team—if you are familiar with the Coq proof assistant (or similar tools) and want to prove some real theorems, let’s chat!

 Please use MPI-SWS’s online application system to apply.
 When contacting me directly, please include samples of your work (e.g., major projects, open source contributions, undergrad thesis, etc.).